20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 $$Y = 0.2126 r + 0.7152 g + 0.0722 b$$

-Once we've calculated our new intensity via the intensity equation, its then time to perform our recolouring.
-To do this is as straightforward as interpolating between red and blue depending on the value of $z$. $z$ has a range of $[-1, +inf]$, so its easiest to split into two branches
+Once we've calculated our new intensity via the redshift equation, its then time to perform our recolouring.
+To do this is as straightforward as interpolating between red and blue depending on the value of $z$. $z$ has a range of $[-1, +\infty]$, so its easiest to split into two branches

 #### Redshift Only (z > 0)